 |Eggs & Egg Dishes||Eggs||Cook until yolk and white are firm||None|

 |Leftovers & Casseroles||Leftovers||165||None|

 |Seafood||Fin Fish||145 or cook until flesh is opaque and separates easily with a fork.||None|

 |Shrimp, lobster, and crabs||Cook until flesh is pearly and opaque.||None|

 |Clams, oysters, and mussels||Cook until shells open during cooking.||None|

-Wishing everyone a safe and enjoyable Labor Day Weekend with friends and family.
+Wishing everyone a safe and enjoyable Memorial and Labor Day Weekend with friends and family.
+What better to celebrate the beginning and end of Summer.
 Be sure to watch for some tempting grilling recipes coming right up.
-Thanks for visiting, your always welcome here.
+Thanks for visiting, you’re always welcome here.